 Damage Over Time: The warlock class is primarily built around skills that cause damage over time, especially if combined with the Affliction talent tree.

-Over time, this has become slightly less important to warlocks as their formerly numerous damage over time spells were condensed into only a few, and become more important to other classes, such as Fire Mages, Assassination Rogues, and Cat Form Druids.
+Over time, this has become slightly less important to warlocks as their formerly numerous damage over time spells were condensed into only a few, and become more important to other classes, such as Fire Mages, Assassination Rogues, and Feral Druids.

 Also available to players, most commonly as a slight increase in spell damage taken or armor reduction (which in turn increases physical damage taken).
 Some classes also get unique debuffs that only increases damage taken from their own abilities.